For organisations including Professional Bodies, Institutes, Charities and Unions

 - 16,000 individual members and subscribers

-- Take part in regular Knowledge Sharing Events
+- Individuals of our listed member organisations can take part in regular Knowledge Sharing Events

 - Participate in Regional Hubs to connect the pipeline from classroom to boardroom